-Work Study (Campus Jobs, Dining Hall Duty, and Special Maintenance)
+Campus Service, Dining Hall Duty, and Special Maintenance

-As part of the scholarship that Keith offers to every student, you will be asked to maintain a consistent job on Kauai's campus or within our Institute offices.
-We will keep a balance of hours worked and hours due on your monthly tuition invoice.
+As part of the curriculum at KI, you will be asked to maintain a consistent campus service job on Kauai's campus or within our Institute offices.
+This helps us work together to take care of campus and keep tuition costs lower by sharing the work.
 Thanks for taking care of your campus!!
 This is the breakdown of the hours required:

-- 150 hours total: - o 25 weeks of dining hall duty x 2 hours per week= 50 hours - o 25 weeks of campus job x 3 hours per week= 75 hours - Special maintenance throughout the year = 25 hours
+- 150 hours total: - o 25 weeks of dining hall duty x 2 hours per week= 50 hours - o 25 weeks of campus job x 3 hours per week= 75 hours - o Special maintenance throughout the year= 25 hours